floooh/fips/site/p050_cmakeguide.md

 #### fips\_begin\_lib(name)

-Starts a fips library.
+Begin defining a fips library.
 This is a simple static link library in C or C++ which cannot have dependencies to other libs and cannot contain python code generation files.